DigitalGlobe/mltools/README.rst

 .. image:: https://badge.fury.io/py/mltools.svg
     :target: https://badge.fury.io/py/mltools

-A collection of Machine Learning (ML) Tools for object detection and classification on DG imagery.
+A collection of tools for fast prototyping of object detection and classification solutions on DG imagery.

-mltools is MIT licenced.

-The purpose of this repository is to enable fast prototyping of object detection and classification solutions using training data from DG Crowdsourcing (aka Tomnod).

-There are four modules:
+Relies heavily on popular open source machine learning (ML) toolkits such as scikit-learn.
+It also includes a collection of auxiliary tools necessary for pre- and post- ML processing.
+These are:

 - data_extractors: get pixels and metadata from georeferenced imagery; uses geoio (https://github.com/digitalglobe/geoio);
 - features: functions to derive features from pixels;
 - crowdsourcing: interface with Tomnod to obtain training/test/target data and to write machine output to Tomnod DB;
 - geojson_tools: functions to manipulate geojson files.

-A ML algorithm (MLA) is a class with train, test and classify/detect functions.
-Presently, the repo contains the PolygonClassifier MLA which can classify a set of polygon geometries in a geojson.
-The mltools acceptable geojson format is found in /examples.

-An MLA is typically employed in a script which:
+Example scripts can be found in /examples.
+These can be used as a guideline to create object detection/classification workflows which involve one or more of the following steps:

-1. retrieves training, test and target data from the Tomnod database;
+1. retrieve training, test and target data from the Tomnod database;
-2. trains the MLA;
+2. train the algorithm;
-3. tests the MLA on the test data and computes accuracy metrics;
+3. test the algorithm on the test data and compute accuracy metrics;
-4. deploys the MLA on the target data for detection or classification;
+4. deploy the algorithm on the target data for detection or classification;
-5. writes the MLA results back to the Tomnod database.
+5. write results back to the Tomnod database.

 Step 1 can be omitted if data is available from a source other than Tomnod.
 (However, the data must respect the geojson format found in /examples.)
 Step 5 can also be omitted if we don't want to write the results back to Tomnod.

-Example scripts can be found under /examples.

 Installation/Usage